Better Than a Lease? A Non-captive Balloon Loan Primer

 Benefits of a non-captive balloon loan

 The biggest benefit of a balloon loan is the flexibility of multiple termination options.
-At the end of your loan term, you can either return the vehicle, and walk away, or you can keep the vehicle, by refinancing into a new loan product, at prevailing rates.
+At the end of your loan term, you can either return the vehicle, and walk away, or you can keep the vehicle, by refinancing into a new loan product.
 Unlike a lease, a balloon loan is also titled and registered in your name.
 Other balloon loan benefits include:

 • Finances a new purchase, capturing rebates only available to cash/retail.